Call-for-Code/Practice-Pull-Requests/FIX_TYPO.md

-# A file with a tyop
+# A file with a typo